cmoestl/heliocats/README.md

 Alternatively, you can load the ICMECAT with

     import pickle
-    file='icmecat/HELCATS_ICMECAT_v22_numpy.p'
+    file='icmecat/HELIO4CAST_ICMECAT_v23_numpy.p'
     [ic_nprec,ic_np,header,parameters]=pickle.load( open(file, 'rb'))

 which returns a numpy record array (ic_nprec) or a numpy structured array (ic_np) consisting of strings and floats.

 In the pandas dataframe, all times (ic.icme_start_time, ic.mo_start_time, ic.mo_end_time) are python datetime objects.
-In the numpy arrays, these times are given in matplotlib format (fractional days since year 0001 Jan 1, plus 1 day).
+In the numpy arrays, these times are given in matplotlib format (fractional days since 1970-01-01).
 Both formats can be used directly plotting with matplotlib, but can also easily converted into many other formats by (given you have sunpy installed):